-12. Composition of Committee
+2. Composition of Committee

-The Committee shall consist of not less than three directors, all shall qualify as "independent", as defined in multilateral instrument 52-110 Audit Committees.
+The Committee shall consist of not less than three directors, all shall qualify as "independent" as defined in multilateral instrument 52-110 Audit Committees and all shall be deemed to be "financially literate".

-13. Appointment of Committee Members
+3. Appointment of Committee Members